Similar packages

 In the absence of compatibility studies, this veterinary medicinal product must not be mixed with other veterinary medicinal products.

-Shelf life of the veterinary product as packaged for sale: 4 years.
-Shelf life after the first opening of the immediate packaging: 28 days.
+Shelf life of the veterinary medicinal product as packaged for sale: 4 years.
+Shelf life after first opening the immediate packaging: 28 days.

 Pack-sizes: